 '''

+Finally, we must return the newly created object:

+return obj

+def array_finalize(self, obj):

+''self'' is a new object resulting from

+ndarray.new(InfoArray, ...), therefore it only has

+attributes that the ndarray.new constructor gave it

+i.e. those of a standard ndarray.

-We could have got to the ndarray. new call in 3 ways:
+We could have got to the ndarray.new call in 3 ways:

 From an explicit constructor - e.g. InfoArray():

+#

 obj is None

 #

 (we're in the middle of the InfoArray.new

+#

 constructor, and self.info will be set when we return to

-InfoArray.new
+#

+InfoArray.new)

 if obj is None: return

 From view casting - e.g arr.view(InfoArray):

 obj is arr

 #

+#

 (type(obj) can be InfoArray)

 From new-from-template - e.g infoarr[:3]

+#

 type(obj) is InfoArray

 #

-Note that it is here, rather than in the method,
+Note that it is here, rather than in the new method,

 that we set the default value for 'info', because this

 method sees all creation of default objects - with the

 InfoArray.new constructor, but also with

 arr.view(InfoArray).

 self.info = getattr(obj, 'info', None)

 We do not need to return anything

 '''